 Dye Testing Overview

 Dye testing is an accurate methodology of measuring instantaneous flows in a sewer.
 A fluorescent dye is injected into the system at a known flow rate and concentration.
 Then, a sample is withdrawn at a downstream point in the system where the dye is thoroughly mixed.
-The concentration of the dye in the downstream sample can be measured accurately, and the flow rate in the pipe is proportional to the dye dilution rate.
+The concentration of the dye in the downstream sample can be measured accurately, and the flow rate in the pipe can be determined from the dye injection rate and the dye dilution rate.
 Dye testing is generally considered to produce flow measurements that are within a few percentage points of the actual flows.

 Dye testing is usually performed by a contractor that has the necessary dye injection and withdraw sample pump equipment and trained staff to collect the dye test samples in the field.
 Once the dye injection and withdraw samples are completed, the samples are sent to a lab for accurate determination of the dye concentration.
 The dye concentrations are then used to compute the dye dilution rate.
 Multiple samples are usually collected and each sample is used to estimate a dye flow, which is then compared to the metered flows to establish a dye adjustment factor (AF).
 The AF represents a factor that corrected the metered flow to match the dye dilution test flow.